Richard Burbage: Death

 Burbage remained a crowd favourite, even when younger actors emerged, for 35 years, and was an idol of his age.
 His last recorded performance was in 1610, but he acted with the King's Men until his death in 1619.
-His death caused such an outpouring of grief that it threatened to overshadow the official mourning for the death of Queen Anne 10 days prior.
+His death caused such an outpouring of grief that it threatened to overshadow the official mourning for the death of Anne of Denmark.

 He was buried in St Leonard's, Shoreditch, a church close to two theatres: "The Theatre" and "The Curtain Theatre".
 His gravestone was said to read "Exit Burbage."
 Although his gravestone is now lost, a memorial to him and his brothers was erected in a later century.
 An anonymous poet composed for him A Funerall Elegye on the Death of the famous Actor Richard Burbage who died on Saturday in Lent 13 March 1619, an excerpt of which reads:

 He's gone and with him what a world are dead.